 Occupational skills gained through MIM and MBA programs include the ability to prepare and oversee budgets, as well as direct and manage the hiring, training, and career development of company personnel.
 Graduates have the ability to conduct bird's eye assessments of company performance on a global level, as well as knowledge of international business laws and global markets.
-In addition to taking electives and conducting research projects on topics in international business, students in MIM or MBA programs may be required to take the following core courses:
+In addition to taking electives and conducting research projects on topics in international business, students in MIM or MBA programs may be required to take core courses such as:

 - International law